Article_Banner_G+F.webp

 Deeply rooted social inequalities mean that, in many parts of the world, women tend to carry most of the burden across farming and domestic responsibilities.
 (Mark Mainz/Getty Images)

 During one study focused on intercropping indigenous crops, Kerr’s team conducted interviews with families that revealed major labour imbalances and issues of domestic violence at home.
-For those women, more time spent with farm labour meant less time for other important activities like caring for the sick or elderly, looking after children, or doing other activities that are important for health and well-being.
+For those women, more time spent with farm labour meant less time for other important activities like caring for the sick or elderly, looking after children, or doing other important activities for health and well-being.

 “If you're increasing farming activities, that can really have devastating impacts on the household and on women's individual well-being because of that inequality to begin with,” says Kerr.
 “It's not just about labour, it's really about power dynamics within households and within communities.”